How to Properly Use The P/E Ratio When Analyzing A Company

 First, lets break down what this ratio is calculating:

 PE = Current Market Share Price / Earnings per Share

 The advantage of PE and why it is so widely used is because it can be used to avoid expensive companies and since earnings is the denominator, you can avoid companies with weak profitability (negative PE or negative earnings).
-It can be used as a double edge sword.
+It can be used as a double edged sword.

 For example, if company X currently trades at a PE of 15, investors are pricing the stock at 15 times the earnings per share.
 This can be interpreted as a payback period in years if their earnings were not going to change over time.
 This is obviously not the case in the world of business, and is the reason for companies trading at higher earnings multiples.
 The market predicts that the company will be able to grow their bottom line very effectively in the future.